 We Take Privacy and Confidentiality Very Seriously

-As licensed attorneys, our continued existence as a firm and our very licensure is predicated upon adhering to the ethics rules promulgate by the State Bar of Texas.
+As licensed attorneys, our continued existence as a firm and our very licensure is predicated upon adhering to the ethics rules promulgated by the State Bar of Texas.
 According to these ethics rules, we are required to treat all information that is provided by prospective or existing clients for the purpose of evaluating a legal case as confidential.
-As such, when you contact our firm, you can feel comfortable knowing that we are hyper vigilant about protecting your confidential information.
+As such, when you contact our firm, you can feel comfortable knowing that we are hyper-vigilant about protecting your confidential information.
 However, we are permitted under the ethics rules to breach this confidentiality if:

 What information do we collect and how do we use it?